amitopenwriteup/splunk-lab/splunk-k8s.md

 REVISION: 1
 ```

+> **If you see `Duplicate value: "varlog"` error:** Remove any `extraVolumes` / `extraVolumeMounts` sections from your `values.yaml` — the chart defines these internally.
+Run `helm uninstall splunk-otel-collector -n splunk-monitoring` and reinstall with the clean values file above.

+---

-### Step 9.5 — Verify the Collector Pods are Running
+### Step 10.4 — Verify the Collector Pods are Running

 ```bash
 kubectl get pods -n splunk-monitoring